kinode-dao/kinode-book/src/kit/new.md

 `rust`       | yes/yes | yes/no | yes/no      | yes/no
 `python`     | yes/no  | yes/no | yes/no      | no/no
 `javascript` | yes/no  | yes/no | yes/no      | no/no

+Brief description of each template:

+- `chat`: A simple chat app.
+- `echo`: Echos back any message it receives.
+- `fibonacci`: Computes the n-th Fibonacci number.
+- `file_transfer`: Allows for file transfers between nodes.

 ## Arguments